qri-io/website/content/docs/tutorials/cli_quickstart.md

     type: array
 ```

 Next, let's talk metadata.
 Metadata is super important.
-It's the place where whoever gathered the data (or whoever is augmenting it) can give background on what the data contains, how it was collected, who collected it, and any other details that need recording.
+It's the place where whoever gathered the data (or whoever is augmenting it) can give background and context on what the data contains, how it was collected, who collected it, and any other details that need recording.

 Datasets can be written as `json` or ` yaml` files.
 Here we will write them in yaml, as that is the Qri default.
 For more on the structure of yaml files, check out [this page on yaml syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).